• Menu

 Luz Charming Houses

-Luz Charming Houses offer a boutique and super stylish accommodation experience characterised by cozy rooms, suites, or standalone cottages situated close to the Sanctuary.
-With a focus on personalized hospitality, expect attentive service and a range of amenities including an outdoor pool and shared outdoor patios and gardens, as well as a wonderful breakfast.
-Set among large grounds, Luz Charming Houses also provides a range of activities for its guests including yoga classes, bike hire and local tours in nature.
+Luz Charming Houses offer a boutique and super stylish experience, characterised by cozy rooms, suites, or standalone cottages, close to the Sanctuary.
+Expect attentive service and a range of amenities including an outdoor pool, shared outdoor patios and gardens, and a wonderful breakfast.
+Set among large grounds, they also offer a range of activities including yoga classes, bike hire and local tours in nature.
 Prices from around €150 for a double room.

 a room with bath next to the bed at luz charming houses in fatima portugal